agad-cell/POMODO23/README.md

 # How it all fits together
 The pomodoro section has 60 mins timer which allows user to keep track of their times....
 The TO-DO section allows user to keep track of their taks and goals which they completed during that session...
 The music feature creates a calm and motivating study atmosphere....
 The theme is especially designed to make the place comfortable and suitable for study....

+**AI use declaration**
+I used Ai for translation and grammatically mistakes cuz english isn't my first languag